 The current reigning King Norodom Sihamoi is a former ballet dancer and is the only monarch in Asia who is partly of French descent.

 Khmer New Year (13th-17th April).
-When the harvest has finished, the nation enjoy celebrating the start of the monsoon by soaking each other in water.
+When the harvest has finished, the nation enjoys celebrating the start of the monsoon by soaking each other with water.

 What to Eat

 Fish Amok is the catch of the day served in a creamy coconut and lemongrass curry.
 For the more adventurous, cricket and tarantula are on the menu.

 ‘First They Killed My Father’ by Loung Ung.
 A first-hand account of a Cambodian child’s experience during the Khmer Rouge regime.

 Green, black, red, and white Kampot peppercorns all produced from the same plant in southern Cambodia.

 Within Siem Reap you will be spoilt for choice with the luxurious Amansara, the traditional La Résidence D’Angkor, the colonial Raffles, the rustic Phum Baitang, the art deco Park Hyatt.
 We also favour the low-key Sala Lodges and Jaya House River Park amongst many other boutique and interesting hotels.

 The Raffles Le Royal oozes colonial charm and history, whilst the Rosewood takes a more modern approach with incredible views from the Vattanac Capital Tower.
 Then there are a number of boutique hotels scattered around the city and some of our favourites include Villa Langka, The Pavilion and Arunreas.

 Stay well clear of the built-up area in and around Sihanoukville and take a speedboat to the private island of Song Saa for the ultimate romantic get-away, enjoy the incredible beaches at Royal Sands on Koh Rang or the Koh Russey Villas which are more family-friendly.
 For the ultimate adult wellness retreat, Six Senses Krabey Island is hard to beat.